Skulhunter5/IonS/PLANNED.md

 # Implement for IonS
 - look into capturing all words and strings through regex or maybe do list-parsing through regex
-- Rework Error-Warning-System to maybe allow for single syntax error but multiple other errors and also allow warnings (see TypeChecker & ExitOperation)
 - Rework words/tokens
 - Implement function prototypes
 - Make switch statements viable (just assume a fallthrough at every point and then check if all endings have the same signature) \